 The typical proactive routes used for contacting those on the other side of the sale:

-1. face to face: focus groups are notoriously hard to estimate exactly how representative they are of your full customer base, at least you hear the feedback straight from the happy customer’s mouth.
+Focus groups are notoriously hard to estimate exactly how representative they are of your full customer base, at least you hear the feedback straight from the happy customer’s mouth.

 Focus groups typically should: